-To delete the intermediate files created when building the OOMMF software from source code, use pimake to build the target objclean in the root directory of the OOMMF distribution.
+To delete the intermediate files created when building the OOMMF software from source code, use pimake (Sec.
+15.6) to build the target objclean in the root directory of the OOMMF distribution.

-tclsh oommf.tcl -fg pimake objclean
+tclsh oommf.tcl pimake objclean

 Running the strip utility on the OOMMF executable files should also reduce their size somewhat.